Enter Your Information Below To Get The Report Many People Are Talking About!

 Contact our office at 604-689-HEAL (4325) to schedule an initial consultation with the Doctor to determine your individual situation.
 Medical Evaluation and Diagnostic testing procedures should be performed prior to beginning any treatment in order to determine the most effective process.
 After carefully studying your case history and exam findings, the Doctor will sit down and explain his recommended plan of action for you.
 After answering any questions you may have about the recommended plan, you may begin your care.

-View our patient testimonials or contact us today with a time and date that are convenient for you.
+Call now 604-689-HEAL for your Consultation!View our patient testimonials or contact us today with a time and date that are convenient for you.
 We'll find out the "why" behind your problem and how to solve it - and then coach you to better health!

 Vancouver Spine & Disc Centre

 Vancouver, British Columbia V6Z 1S4